Iterative Thresholding and Projection Algorithms and Model-Based Deep Neural Networks for Sparse LQR Control Design: Model-based Deep Neural Networks for Sparse LQR Optimal Control Design

 \subsection{FISTA-based DNN}

-By using the momentum method and Nesterov accelerated gradient update \cite{nesterov2003introductory}, the ISTA can be further improved on the convergence speed.
-Inspired by the concept of Fast ISTA (FISTA)\cite{beck2009fast,daubechies2004iterative}, we propose to combine the current and the previous results as
+To further enhance the convergence speed of the ISTA, we can employ the momentum method and Nesterov accelerated gradient update \cite{nesterov2003introductory}.
+Drawing inspiration from the Fast ISTA (FISTA) concept \cite{beck2009fast,daubechies2004iterative}, we propose a modification by combining the current and previous results using a parameter $w_3$, as expressed by:

-for the input of the next layer, denoted by $\tilde{\bK}^{(t+1)}$.
+Here, $\tilde{\bK}^{(t+1)}$ represents the input to the next layer.
 If $w_3=1$, then it becomes the same as the standard ISTA.
-Unfortunately, due to the feasible set $\cF$, the updating scheme of the conventional FISTA for the parameter $\beta^{(t)}$ in \eqref{eq:FISTA_step} cannot be directly used in the sparse optimal control design for $w_3$.
-However, by using the data-driven approach, the parameter $w_3$ can be learned through training operation.
-Fig. \ref{fig:dataflow_FISTA_DNN_BIGPIC} shows the DNN implementation based on the FISTA.
-Even though the parameter $w_3$ is introduced from updating scheme in the FISTA, it can be also understood as jumping connection between the adjacent intermediate results in the DNN whose concept was studied in various DNN designs \cite{han2015deep,amos2017input,chen2018optimal} in order to reduce the complexity of the DNN and avoid the gradient vanishing problem in back-propagation \cite{pascanu2013difficulty,glorot2010understanding}.
+However, in the context of sparse optimal control design, the conventional FISTA updating scheme for the parameter $w_3$ (equivalently $\beta^{(t)}$ in \eqref{eq:FISTA_step}) cannot be directly applied due to the constraints imposed by the feasible set $\cF$.
+Nevertheless, through a data-driven approach, we can learn the parameter $w_3$ during the training process.

+Fig. \ref{fig:dataflow_FISTA_DNN_BIGPIC} depicts the implementation of the DNN based on FISTA.
+While the parameter $w_3$ originates from the FISTA updating scheme, it can also be viewed as a jumping connection between adjacent intermediate results in a general DNN.
+This concept has been explored in various DNN designs \cite{han2015deep,amos2017input,chen2018optimal} to reduce the complexity of the network and mitigate the issue of gradient vanishing during back-propagation \cite{pascanu2013difficulty,glorot2010understanding}.